blackberry/Ripple-UI/HACKING.md

 For every target that is built, they should (and will) be placed in the `pkg/` folder.

 Note: A target can be anything, really.
-For example, there is an NPM package target, which does not include any of the client (UI), whilst there is a Chrome Extension target that does not include any of the server/cli components (i.e. some can be used in conjunction with each other).
+There is a Chrome Extension target that does not include any of the server/cli components (i.e. some can be used in conjunction with each other).

 ## Using Built Targets